-On April 4, 2017, the Company completed its purchase of Emilceramica S.r.I ("Emil"), a ceramic company in Italy.
+On April 4, 2017, the Company completed its purchase of Emilceramica S.r.l ("Emil"), a ceramic company in Italy.
 The total value of the acquisition was \$186,099.
-The Emil acquisition will enhance the Company's cost position and strengthen its combined brand and distribution in Europe.
-The acquisition's results and purchase price allocation have been included in the consolidated financial statements since the date of the acquisition.
-The Company's acquisition of Emil resulted in a preliminary goodwill allocation of \$59,491, indefinite-lived tradename intangible asset of \$16,196 and an intangible asset subject to amortization of \$2,348.
+The Emil acquisition enhanced the Company's cost position and strengthen its combined brand and distribution in Europe.
+The acquisition's results and purchase price allocation are included in the consolidated financial statements since the date of the acquisition.
+The Company's acquisition of Emil resulted in a goodwill allocation of \$59,491, indefinite-lived tradename intangible asset of \$16,196 and an intangible asset subject to amortization of \$2,348.
 The goodwill is not expected to be deductible for tax purposes.
 The factors contributing to the recognition of the amount of goodwill include product, sales and manufacturing synergies.
-The Emil results are reflected in the Global Ceramic segment and the results of Emil's operations.
+The Emil results are reflected in the Global Ceramic segment and the results of Emil's operations are not material to the Company's consolidated results of operations.